AI

 Delegate to the `deprecated-migrator` agent for: $ARGUMENTS

 This separation matters.
 The subagent prompt is ~150 lines of detailed scoping.
-The skill is two sentences a human can read at a glance.
-Different audiences, different formats, both versioned in the repo.
+The skill and command are short and human-readable.
+Different layers, different audiences, all versioned in the repo.

 Anatomy of an audit skill